Heart of Glass (song): Music video

 The "Heart of Glass" music video was directed by Stanley Dorfman.
 Contrary to popular belief, it was not filmed at the Studio 54 nightclub; Chris Stein said that "in the video, there's a shot of the legendary Studio 54, so everyone thought we shot the video there, but it was actually in a short-lived club called the Copa or something".
 The video begins with footage of New York City at night before joining Blondie on stage.
 Then, the video alternates between close-ups of Debbie Harry's face as she lip-syncs and mid-distance shots of the entire band.
 Harry said, "For the video, I wanted to dance around but they told us to remain static, while the cameras moved around.
 God only knows why.
 Maybe we were too clumsy."

 In the video, Harry wears a silver asymmetrical dress designed by Stephen Sprouse.
 To create the dress, Sprouse photo-printed a picture of television scan lines onto a piece of fabric, and then, according to Harry, "put a layer of cotton fabric underneath and a layer of chiffon on top, and then the scan-lines would do this op-art thing."
 The popularity of the song helped Sprouse's work earn a lot of exposure from the media.
 Harry also said that the T-shirts used by the male members of the band in the video were made by herself.

-"Draped in a sheer, silver Sprouse dress," Kris Needs summarized while writing for Mojo Classic, "Debbie sang through gritted teeth, while the boys cavorted with mirror balls".
-Studying Harry's attitude in the "effortlessly cool" video, musician and writer Pat Kane felt she "exuded a steely confidence about her sexual impact...
+Kris Needs summarized while writing for Mojo Classic: "Draped in a sheer, silver Sprouse dress, Debbie sang through gritted teeth, while the boys cavorted with mirror balls".
+Studying Harry's attitude in the "effortlessly cool" video, musician and writer Pat Kane felt she "exuded a steely confidence about her sexual impact ...
 The Marilyn do has artfully fallen over, and she's in the funkiest of dresses: one strap across her shoulder, swirling silks around about her.
 Her iconic face shows flickers of interest, amidst the boredom and ennui of the song's lyrics."
-Kane also noted that the band members fooling around with disco balls, "taking the mickey out of their own disco fixation."
-Reviewing the 2005 Greatest Hits: Sound & Vision DVD for Pitchfork, Jess Harvell wrote that while "owning your own copy of 'Heart of Glass' may not seem as cool [anymore]... there's the always luminous Deborah Harry, who would give boiling asparagus an erotic charge, all while looking too bored to live."
+Kane also noted that the band members fooling around with disco balls, "taking the mickey out of their own disco fixation".
+Reviewing the 2005 Greatest Hits: Sound & Vision DVD for Pitchfork, Jess Harvell wrote that while "owning your own copy of 'Heart of Glass' may not seem as cool [anymore] ... there's the always luminous Deborah Harry, who would give boiling asparagus an erotic charge, all while looking too bored to live."